 The style and theme you select will help as you plan the other elements of your party.
 Here are some possible directions you could go:

 Build a theme around the graduate's future plans.
 For example, if your child will be attending college in New England, you could serve a New England Clam Bake to your guests.
-Or if your child is planning to be a veterinarian in the future (and this could work as well for a grade school graduation party as for a high school or college party), you could incorporate an animal theme into your party.
+If your child is planning to be a veterinarian in the future, you could incorporate an animal theme into your party.

 Create a Budget